Some helpful links

 Verksamt.se is a collaboration website among several Swedish government agencies, for those who are considering to start up, are starting up, are already running or want to develop or will close a company in Sweden.

 Swedish Companies Registration Office examines, registers and informs companies and associations to ensure easy entrepreneurial activities and legal security for the trade and the business industry.
-Their objective is to make a business start-up quick, easy and correct and they coordinates and develops efficient services for enterprises and entrepreneurial activities.
+Their objective is to make a business start-up quick, easy and correct and they coordinates and develops efficient services for companies and entrepreneurial activities.

 Sweden’s Chambers of commerce consist of eleven regional Chambers of commerce located around the country that work to create a business-friendly environment.
 They primarily promote infrastructure projects and more interaction between the state and private enterprise.
 Other issues concerned are: energy policies, the supply of talent and raising the level of service provided to corporations by municipalities.
 The website also link to about 30 foreign Chambers of Commerce located in Sweden, giving foreign companies support in establishing a presence in Sweden and act as important meeting points.

 The Swedish Patent and Registration Office, PRV, is the authority for intellectual property.
 They help individuals, businesses and other organizations with patent, design and trademark protection as well as copyright issues.

 The Swedish Tax Agency is a government agency for taxation for tax collection, such as personal income tax, corporate tax, VAT and excise tax, and national registration of residents.

 Swedish Competition Authority is a state authority working to safeguard and increase efficient competition in the private and public sectors for the benefit of the consumers as well as to supervise public procurement in Sweden.

 The Swedish Data Protection Authority is a public authority with the task to protect the individual’s privacy in the information society.